 There’s a short, dedicated bike path that picks up at The Hook and skirts East Cliff with knockout views of the Bay.
 Rent bikes nearby at Santa Cruz Family Cycling Center and go for a spin.
 Or cruise on over to Capitola Village which is less than 10 minutes away by bike.

 The three year old Fairfield Inn & Suites by Marriott ranks as one of the top Fairfield properties in North America.
-It distinguishes itself with all-suite rooms, bar, large conference room and custom art and light fixtures that include a dazzling glass begonia chandelier (the begonia flower is the emblem of Capitola as celebrated by the annual Begonia Festival).
+It distinguishes itself with all-suite rooms, bar, large conference room and custom art and light fixtures that include a dazzling glass begonia chandelier.
 It even has a bocce ball court!
 Free WiFi and a complimentary breakfast round out the perks.

 The 57-room Best Western Plus Capitola By-the-Sea Inn & Suites sports free WiFi, a heated salt-water pool, and hearty complimentary breakfast served in a comfortable new dining room.
 The property also boasts a few mini-suites, some with fireplaces.